gragusa/CovarianceMatrices.jl/README.md

 ## Installation

-The package is registered on [METADATA](http::/github.com/JuliaLang/METADATA.jl), so installing it amounts to issue
+The package is registered on [METADATA](http::/github.com/JuliaLang/METADATA.jl), so to install
 ```julia
 Pkg.add("CovarianceMatrices")
 ```